telerik/kendo-ui-core/docs/framework/excel/introduction.md

 > **Important**
 >
 > If you do not include JSZip in the page, Kendo UI raises a runtime exception.
+> Kendo UI Excel export supports JSZip versions 2*, versions 3* are currently not supported due to a breaking change in JSZip.

 ### Compatibility with Other Libraries